Accreditation means for a person or organization to be officially recognized as having met a standard or criterion.

-The Sumter County Sheriff's Office was originally accredited on May 22, 2002, and has since been reaccredited in 2005, 2008, 2011 and 2014.
-The Detention Center operated by the Sumter County Sheriff's Office has been accredited since 2000 and was reaccredited in 2003, 2006, 2009 and 2012.
-The Communications Center operated by the Sumter County Sheriff's Office has been accredited since 2013.
+The Sumter County Sheriff's Office was originally accredited on May 22, 2002, and has since been re-accredited in 2005, 2008, 2011, 2014 and 2017.
+The Detention Center operated by the Sumter County Sheriff's Office has been accredited since 2000 and was reaccredited in 2003, 2006, 2009, 2012, 2015 and 2018.
+The Communications Center operated by the Sumter County Sheriff's Office has been accredited since 2013 and again in 2016 and most recently 2019.
 Once the agency is accredited it has to go through an inspection process every three years to be reaccredited.

 Accreditation was designed to improve the ability of law enforcement agencies to deliver professional public safety services.
 By our agency earning an accredited status, the Sumter County Sheriff's Office Accreditation helps ensure that professional standards are either met or exceeded thus safeguarding the staff, the agency, and our community.

 In 1993, the Florida Sheriff's Association was encouraged to create an independent voluntary law enforcement agency accreditation program.
 The movement by law enforcement professionals to create accrediting bodies is in response to a need to ensure the public that quality services are delivered in accordance with recognized and accepted standards.

 The accreditation program that was developed was modeled after the national accreditation program, which requires compliance with more than 275 professional standards designed specifically for Florida law enforcement agencies.
 These standards are practical, easily understood, and achievable even for the smallest law enforcement agency.
 The program was designed with consideration for the following goals: